Canucks vs. Sharks: Betting Trends, Odds, Advanced Stats

 Canucks Advanced Stats

-- The Canucks have had an average of 6.4 total goals scored in their past 10 games, 0.1 fewer than this game's over/under.
+- The Canucks have had an average of 6.6 total goals scored in their past 10 games, 0.1 higher than this game's over/under.

-- During the last 10 games, the Canucks have scored 1.2 more goals per game than their season average.
+- During the past 10 games, the Canucks have scored 0.7 fewer goals per game than their season average.

-- The Canucks rank first in the league with 75 total goals this season, averaging 4.2 per game.
+- The Canucks are the top-scoring squad in the NHL with an average of 4.0 goals per game, resulting in 85 this season.

-- On defense, the Canucks have been one of the best squads in league competition, conceding 45 goals to rank sixth.
+- The Canucks are ranked seventh in league play for the fewest goals against this season, having given up 52 total goals (only 2.5 per game).

 Watch the NHL on Max with the B/R Sports Add-On